Inventor-Redux/Redocs/CONTRIBUTING.md

 - Make your changes and commit them.
 - Open a pull request to merge your changes into this repository.

+## Commit Messages

+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for our commit messages.
+This helps us keep track of changes and ensures consistency across the project.

 That's it!
 We'll review your pull request and get back to you soon.